inasafe/inasafe-doc/docs/source/training/socialisation/introduction.rst

 freely available which means that anyone with a little technical knowledge can contribute to the project.
 Being an Open Source project is important for us because we want as many people as possible to be able to use and improve the software.
-If “better planning saves lives”, having a tool that can be used by everyone to do better planning makes sense right?
+If 'better planning saves lives', having a tool that can be used by everyone to do better planning makes sense right?

 Open Data